Pine Mountain Settlement School

 See Also: GLYN MORRIS Director –

-Biography and list of links to Morris correspondence,
+Biography and list of links to GLYN MORRIS Correspondence,

 The GLYN MORRIS 1931-1977 GUIDE TO TALKS, WRITING, AND PUBLICATIONS is an index that provides a chronological list of the Director’s Office papers, correspondence, publications, talks, and miscellaneous papers of Glyn Morris, which span a little over a decade from 1931 until 1942.
-(His work in the establishment of the Rural Youth Guidance Institute is not fully covered in this index.)
+(His publications and writing related to the establishment of the Rural Youth Guidance Institute is not fully covered in this index.)

 When Morris reflected on his time at Pine Mountain in 1977, he was 72.
-He was retired and living in Pennsylvania where he was writing his autobiography.
-He mused
+He was retired and living in Pennsylvania where he was writing his autobiography. in his notes, he mused

 I sometimes ponder, with wonder, as to how the concept of time has changed in my lifetime.
 From knowing men who fought in the Civil War — my experience covered nearly a century — and who could tell of their experiences, to the space age!
 How fast can we go and survive?